Romanian Space Agency: Joining ESA

-The first agreement between Romania and the European Space Agency (ESA) was signed in 1992, followed in 1999 by the Romania-ESA Agreement on cooperation in the peaceful exploration and use of space.
+The first agreement between Romania and the European Space Agency (ESA) was signed in 1992, followed in 1999 by the Romania–ESA Agreement on cooperation in the peaceful exploration and use of space.
 Since 2007, Romania contributes to the ESA budget as a European Cooperating State (PECS), status ratified by Law no. 1/2007.

 On December 22, 2011, Romania became the 19th member of the European Space Agency.

 An important step in the accession process was to conduct a technical audit on the relevant entities in Romania (institutes, research centres, industrial companies and SMEs), which have space technological capabilities.
 The audit was conducted by ESA, based on a sample of 130 entities, 50 of them being organized technical visits and interviews.

 The full member state of the European Space Agency status gives the organizations in Romania access, in the same way as the ESA countries, to all programs run.
 This is an important technology transfer and the opening of a high-tech market.
 The intellectual property is maintained at a national level, having an important role in the establishment of competence in the country.

 Research

 ROSA Research Center

-The ROSA Research Center (RRC) was organized in 1998 as an entity legally represented by ROSA.
-RRC joined all research capacities in unique management.
-Another step was the joint venture agreements concluded with CRUTA – the Romanian Center for Remote Sensing Applications in Agriculture – an SME laboratory initially organized as an independent branch of the ISPIF (Research and Development Institute for Land Use).
+The ROSA Research Center (RRC) was formed in 1998.
+Another step was the joint venture agreements concluded with CRUTA — the Romanian Center for Remote Sensing Applications in Agriculture — an SME laboratory initially organized as an independent branch of the ISPIF (Research and Development Institute for Land Use).
 A joint venture agreement was concluded with the Institute of Space Science in Bucharest.
-Since 2001, the RRC has been selected by the Ministry of Education and Research as a Center of Excellence in Space Applications.

 Since 2006, on behalf of the Romanian Government, ROSA has strengthened its relationship with ESA by signing a PECS agreement.

-The fields of science and technology knowledge developed by RRC are space dynamics, in particular, small satellites and tethered systems, magnetic fluids and magneto-fluidic composites; earth observation (remote sensing) satellite data retrieval, processing, algorithms and software development, applications development; spatial information systems integration, Global Navigation Satellite Systems and space technology for risk management and security.

 RRC developed, since 2003, R&D projects addressing national strategy, as well as technological development in the GNSS field.
 One of the last projects, “Capacity, Infrastructure and Applications for GNSS-GALILEO” directly addressed the problem of extending EGNOS in Eastern Europe through infrastructure development.